-- Recognition PMI-NL will promote Mentors' profiles on our website page. - Earning PDU's Mentors earn PDU's through the 'Giving back' shared knowledge. - Giving back contribute to the PMI community by leveraging years of experience, knowledge, and wisdom to help Mentees succeed. - Developing interpersonal competences enhance leadership, teaching and coaching skills which encourages you to become a more reflective practitioner. - Insights gain new insights from your interactions with Mentees.
+- Recognition PMI-NL will promote Mentors' profiles on our website page. - Earning PDU's Mentors earn PDU's through the 'Share Knowledge' category. - Giving back contribute to the PMI community by leveraging years of experience, knowledge, and wisdom to help Mentees succeed. - Developing interpersonal competences enhance leadership, teaching and coaching skills which encourages you to become a more reflective practitioner. - Insights gain new insights from your interactions with Mentees.